Canadian-Ukrainian Brigade

 The Canadian-Ukrainian Brigade (Канадсько-українська бригада) is a unit belonging to the International Legion of Territorial Defence of Ukraine which was formed in early 2022.
 The brigade is formed from individuals that are Ukrainian Combat Veterans or have been providing aid and training to Ukraine since the war in Donbas.
-These individuals came together under the umbrella of the brigade to set up a network spanning over Canada, Germany, Poland, and Ukraine.
+These individuals came together under the umbrella of the brigade to set up a network spanning over Canada, France, Germany, Poland, and Ukraine.
 It is notable that the brigade consists of ex-Canadian servicemen and fresh volunteers.

 History

 Formation

 It is presumed that the unit was formed somewhere between late February and early March of 2022, after the announcement by President Volodymyr Zelenskyy that an international fighting force would be created to help defend Ukraine against the Russian invaders.
 Many citizens of Canada showed up to fight for Ukraine for the country's new foreign legion when it was established in late February 2022.

 In March, 2022 it was reported by the National Post that 550 would-be fighters that have arrived from Canada so far are part of a battalion based in Kyiv.
 It was said to be called simply the Canadian-Ukrainian Brigade and had received its own arm patch featuring a maple leaf with a trident, Ukraine's national symbol superimposed on top.

-At the time the office of Defence Minister Anita Anand said that "Canadians should continue to avoid all travel to Ukraine, and those in Ukraine should leave if it is safe to do so.
+At the time the office of Defence Minister Anita Anand said that "Canadians should continue to avoid all travel to Ukraine, and those in Ukraine should leave if it is safe to do so."
 This was then followed up several weeks later with Canada barring its soldiers from joining Ukraine's foreign legion, fearing that any captured service members could be used as a propaganda tool by Russia.